EoinLyng/PowerShell/README.md

 #### Conclusion ###
-Both methods wored and and successfully updated however  Gitflow was more complex and probably suits a larger development team working on larger projects.
+Both methods worked and and successfully updated however  Gitflow was more complex and probably suits a larger development team working on larger projects.